shergreen/shergreen.github.io/_pages/data-and-code.md

 To be added soon: Analysis notebooks, FORTRAN codes, and shell scripts used to generate results of non-thermal pressure evolution on the $$Y_\mathrm{SZ}-M$$ relation in Green et al. (2020).

-To be added soon: Analysis notebooks used to generate results of evolved subhalo density profiles discussed in [Green et al. (2019a)](https://academic.oup.com/mnras/advance-article/doi/10.1093/mnras/stz2767/5580653?guestAccessKey=0023e643-03a5-4b95-bdab-5f6daaab56f1).
+Analysis notebooks used to generate results of evolved subhalo density profiles discussed in [Green et al. (2019a)](https://academic.oup.com/mnras/advance-article/doi/10.1093/mnras/stz2767/5580653?guestAccessKey=0023e643-03a5-4b95-bdab-5f6daaab56f1): [GitHub Repository](https://github.com/shergreen/subhalo-profile-fitting)

 Codes used for generating a trained random forest model for predicting mock *Magneticum* X-ray cluster masses and the Jupyter notebooks used to generate results and figures in [Green et al. (2019b)](https://doi.org/10.3847/1538-4357/ab426f): [GitHub Repository](https://github.com/shergreen/xray-mass-estimation/)